Haroenv/Comodi-Python/README.md

 <h2>Configure</h2>
 <div style="text-align: justify;">
 <p>
-Comodi requires a working installation and configuration of <a href="http://lirc.org">LIRC</a>, visit their website for details.
+Comodi requires a working installation and configuration of <a href="http://lirc.org">LIRC</a> and, visit their website for details.
 The configuration requires the following keys for Comodi to work as desired now or in future commits:
 <dl>
 <dt>Name of the key</dt>
 	<dd>Usage of the key</dd>